sbacchio/lqcd.eu/contacts.rst

 Mailing List
 ^^^^^^^^^^^^

-We have a mailing list of the members of EuroLat.
+We have setup a mailing list for the members of EuroLat.
+For joining it, please complete this `form <https://docs.google.com/forms/d/e/1FAIpQLSd6mpUmYDChqECVvtBKgrT2_JOeBkP5DlBAVlhY_Ohdkv18ag/viewform>`_.

 For sending a message to this mailing list, plese send an email to lqcdeu@googlegroups.com.

-Note the mailing list is subject to moderation, i.e. it may take some time before the message is approved or the message may be rejected.
+Note the mailing list is subject to moderation, i.e. it may take some time before the message is approved or rejected.
 You will be informed in case of rejection.
-In case of long delays, please contact the :ref:`Web-manager`.

 EuroLat's Contacts
 ^^^^^^^^^^^^^^^^^^

-For getting in contact with the EuroLat :ref:`Ad hoc Committee`, plese send an email to eurolat@googlegroups.com.
+For getting in contact with the EuroLat board members and :ref:`Ad hoc Committee`, please send an email to eurolat@googlegroups.com.

-Note the mailing list is subject to moderation, i.e. it may take some time before the message is approved or the message may be rejected.
-You will be informed in case of rejection.
-In case of long delays, please contact the :ref:`Web-manager`.

 Web-manager
 ^^^^^^^^^^^

-For getting in contact with `lqcd.eu <http://lqcd.eu>`_ web-menager, plese send an email to s.bacchio@gmail.com.
+For getting in contact with web-menager of  `lqcd.eu <http://lqcd.eu>`_, plese send an email to s.bacchio@gmail.com.